-Market Complacency Risks - reflects ongoing discussions around financial markets, investor activity, and sector performance.
+Market Complacency Risks - highlights market sentiment, trading momentum, and ongoing financial developments.
 Despite rising geopolitical tensions and economic uncertainties, Wall Street shows unusual calm with low volatility and high valuations.
 Market observers suggest this collective complacency could potentially create conditions for a sharper correction when sentiment shifts, as risks remain unresolved.

 Live News